woile/woile.github.io/posts/creating-a-small-git-like-cli-with-decli/index.rst

 Writing the commands
 --------------------

-So before, we left our application unfinished and not working, because it was missing the classes imported from the :code:`commands` folder.
+Before, we left our application unfinished and not working, because it was missing the classes imported from the :code:`commands` folder.
 If you haven't created the folder and the files yet, go and do it.
 Remember also to create the :code:`___init__.py` files.

 It's interesting to observe how each class is unpacking the arguments that needs.

-Also, each class is a normal python class, there's nothing needed, really **easy to test**.
+Also, each class is a normal python class, there's nothing needed, really **easy to test**, right?

 A better implementation could be made, of course, having a parent class defining the interface and handling global arguments, would be interesting.
+But I'll leave that for you.

 Add
 ~~~